Submissions

 • 3 discounted weeks of equally divided payments for writers of color at $250/week

-For the 2024 Summer residency period, SAFTA will be offering the following fellowships only:
+For the 2025 Fall Residency Period, SAFTA will be offering the following fellowships:

-The application deadline for the summer residency period is February 1, 2025.
+The application deadline for the fall residency period is May 1st, 2025.

-The application fee is waived for all BIPOC identifying writers.
-For all fellowship applications, the application fee will also be waived for those who demonstrate financial need; please state this in your application under the financial need section.
+The application fee is waived for all writers of color.
+For all fellowship applications, the application fee will also be waived for those who demonstrate financial need.
+All application fees will go directly towards travel grants for Black and/or Indigenous writers.

 Sundress Reads Looking for Recently Published Books to Review